 The shadow as stated in Jungian psychology is the dark side of our unconscious minds.
 It’s a part of the unconscious mind where undesirable or unwanted traits and desires are relegated to.
 The shadow is part of the (Id) primitive, instinctual unconscious and also one of the archetypes (Shadow Archetype).

-In Jungian psychology everybody is believed to have a shadow, otherwise known as a dark side of our personalities or psyches.
-Some people are consciously aware of their shadow and others are not, some may deny or suppress their shadow, and they are perhaps completely unaware of its existence.
+In Jungian psychology, everybody is believed to have a shadow, otherwise known as the dark side of our personalities or psyches.
+Some people are consciously aware of their shadow and others are not.
+Some may deny or suppress their shadow, and they are perhaps completely unaware of its existence.

 This projecting of the shadow can lead to scapegoating of individuals and groups of people that are different than us in some way.
 This is a way of passing on the blame to others in order to avoid personal responsibility and accountability.